Last edited on March 28, 2019 by Timothy C. Hain, MD, Chicago IL.

 - Downbeat nystagmus was associated with bilateral vestibular failure in 36% of cases (Wagner et al, 2008).
 If one accepts downbeat nystagmus as a sign of cerebellar damage, then 36% of bilateral cases are "CANVAS-N".
 However, this is a dubious statistic -- This group's findings seems likely to be idiosyncratic to the referral patterns of their institution as this is not the case with other series of downbeating nystagmus or for that matter with the author's large experience.
 We see no reason why the majority of patients with bilateral vestibular loss, most of which have either aminoglycoside ototoxicity or bilateral vestibular neuritis, should have downbeating nystagmus.
 Wagner's cases, we suspect, had a selection bias due to being accumulated in a neurology setting.

 Szmulewicz et al (2016) proposed "diagnostic criteria" for CANVAS.
-This jumps to the conclusion that CANVAS is a disease rather than a collection of patients found through internet collaboration.
+This presumes that CANVAS is a disease rather than a collection of rare patients found through internet collaboration.
 We think that larger collections of patients and reports by a larger group of investigators will be needed to approach this in a organized way.
-We would like to see, for example, results of 100 autopsies on which to base this conjecture.
+We would like to see, for example, results of 20 autopsies on which to base this conjecture.

 There are so many possibilities....

-Szmulewicz reported that in the 3 patients autopsied to date, there was a disorder of the dorsal root ganglia (Szmulewicz, 2014).
+Szmulewicz reported that in the 3 patients autopsied as of 2014, there was a disorder of the dorsal root ganglia (Szmulewicz, 2014).
 This is a similar pathology to Friedreich's ataxia.
-It is too soon to know whether CANVAS is just a grouping of unusual patients throughout the world, whose collection was made possible by internet communication, or a distinct entity.
-Or a mixture of both.
+Friedreich's is autosomal recessive, it is common, and it is easily diagnosed from contemporary genetic tests which show a trinucleotide repeat.

-Only symptomatic treatment is currently available.
+Only symptomatic treatment is currently available for CANVAS.
 Generally these patients require assistive devices early on, as they have three impediments to balance.